freddycoder/Keycloak-Camunda/README.md

 ## Manuel instruction

-Once the deployment is done, you need to manually import the realm file `realm-export.json` into Keycloak.

-Then you need to create a user, give it a password and add it to the `camunda-admin` group.
+Once the deployment is done, you need to create a user inside the camunda realm inside keycloak, give it a password and add it to the `camunda-admin` group.

-The last manuel step is to create a deployment using postman and the product_management.bpmn file.
+The last manuel step is to create a deployment if the the product_management.bpmn file inside camunda.

 You can use this postman collection in this repos to do so.